Zarina33/Currency-Tracking/README.md

 # Currency-Tracking
-Python program to track the exchange rate
+Python program to track the exchange the rate of som